go-skynet/localai-website/content/howtos/easy-setup-docker-gpu.md

 ```

 Make sure to save that in the root of the `LocalAI` folder.
-Then lets spin up the docker run this in a `CMD` or `BASH`
+Then lets spin up the Docker run this in a `CMD` or `BASH`

 ```bash
 docker-compose up -d --pull always